bzamecnik/dump1090-archive/zeromq-postgres/README.md

 - robustness against network connection outages
 - queueing messages on the producer if it's offline
-- marking messages with the receiver ID (add a new column)
 - parsing dates
 - robustness against malformed messages
 - more graceful shutdown